savioroney/spring-cloud-stream-examples/README.md

-# spring-cloud-stream-examples
-Spring Cloud Stream - Examples
+# Spring Cloud Stream - Examples
 This repository contains some examples of Java implementations using the Spring Cloud Stream libraries with a focus on Kafka and RabbitMQ.

 We will cover:

 1. [Binder Kafka](https://github.com/savioroney/spring-cloud-stream-examples): Producers and consumers with tests;
 2. [Binder Rabbit](https://github.com/savioroney/spring-cloud-stream-examples): Producers and consumers with tests;